a race with no finish line

 Like clockwork, within minutes after boarding I'm rocked to sleep in the train's cushy heated seats.
 Then, minutes later, Hisss!
 Clunk!
 Frantic, and still half asleep, I dash towards the nearest exit, bulldozing women and children in the process; then I pause at the open doorway, uncommitted, yet prepared to leap, eyes squinting in an effort to quickly recognize a sign or familiar landmark.
 When I realize it isn't my stop I slink back to my seat.

-Upon arrival in Tabuse, the thinking stops and everything goes to automatic.
-Depending on my schedule, I'll drive to one of five local elementary schools, or I'll walk to a nearby junior high school; in either case, I only teach until mid-day.
+When I arrive in Tabuse, thinking stops and everything goes to automatic.
+Depending on my schedule, I'll either drive to one of five local elementary schools, or I'll walk to a nearby junior high school; in either case, I'll teach until mid-day.
 There is a company car kept in the train station parking lot for my use when I need to drive.

 .

-On the days I'm scheduled to teach in one of the elementary schools, I spend a few minutes in the station parking lot organizing that day's lesson cards.
-As a rule, there's no margin for error because, in Japan, lateness is punishable by death.
+On the days I'm scheduled to teach in one of the five elementary schools, I spend a few minutes in the train station parking lot organizing the day's lesson cards.
+As a rule, there's no margin for error in Japan because, lateness is punishable by death.

 .

-On the days I'm scheduled to teach in one of the elementary schools, I spend a few minutes in the station parking lot organizing that day's lesson cards.
-As a rule, there's no margin for error because, in Japan, lateness is punishable by death.
+On the days I'm scheduled to teach in one of the five elementary schools, I spend a few minutes in the train station parking lot organizing the day's lesson cards.
+As a rule, there's no margin for error in Japan because, lateness is punishable by death.

 .